robertschank/robertschank.github.io/index.md

 **Pick a thought** - Start by pointing your finger outward.
 Choose a statement about someone or something that's bothering you: "Charlie doesn't respect me,"  "My boss is unfair."
 Don't start with yourself ("I'm not good enough")—that comes later.

-**Write it down simply** — as few words as possible while keeping the original meaning
+**Write it down simply** — With as few words as possible while keeping the original meaning

 #### The Four Questions
 1. **Is it true?** - Yes or no answers only.
 Sit with it for a moment if you're answering with more than a yes or a no.

 1. **Can you absolutely know that it's true?** - Can you know with absolute certainty?
-Again, yes or no answers only
+Again, yes or no only

 1. **How do you react, what happens, when you believe that thought?** - Notice everything.
 How does it feel in your body?
 How do you see yourself and others?
 What images play in your mind?

-Stay on your original thought, don't let your mind take off on a new one.
+   Stay with your original thought.
+If you find yourself thinking "[Original thought], *and that means* _____," you've jumped to a new thought.
+Come back to the first one.

 1. **Who would you be without that thought?** - Imagine yourself in the same situation, but without this belief.
 Who are you?
 How do you feel?